 - No baskets, sponge, elevator, or similar type tosses permitted.

 - No stunt/pyramid inversions are allowed.

 - No twisting dismounts are allowed.

 - Single leg extended stunts are limited to liberties and/or liberty hitches.

 - No running tumbling is allowed.

 Standing tumbling skills are limited to single skills.
-No connections and/or jump-tumble combinations are permitted.

 There are additional restrictions to choreographing skills in the Fight Song section - see below.